 Breaking down silos requires having the right team

 Grand Challenges inherently require multi-sectoral collaboration, which also brings organizational challenges.
-But overcoming barriers to collaboration is essential for Grand Challenges to succeed; this can require challenging conventional arrangements and breaking down silos to bring different stakeholders together.
-Implementation of Grand Challenges can also be facilitated by assembling a team of creative, non-linear thinkers with the ambition to see beyond what will happen next year, and who can instead target longer time horizons.
+But overcoming barriers to collaboration is essential for Grand Challenges to succeed, and may require eschewing conventional arrangements and breaking down silos to bring different stakeholders together.
+Implementing a Grand Challenge can also be facilitated by assembling a team of creative, non-linear thinkers with the ambition to see beyond what will happen next year, and who can instead target longer time horizons.

 Advance planning and alignment within budget cycles